FAQ

 The UPV does not have, at the moment, agreements with banking entities.

-1. Tuition is paid in a single annual receipt.
+- Tuition is paid in monthly installments.